Moving to the Cloud

 Most businesses are moving their data to the cloud.
-If you don’t absolutely need to run storage on-premise, it probably is more cost effective to use a cloud specialist and consider migrating some of your data to the cloud.
+If you don’t absolutely need to run storage onpremise, it probably is more cost effective to use a specialist cloud provider like us to consider migrating some of your data to the cloud.

-Using on-premise storage also means there are associated costs to equipment, maintenance charges for both hardware and software, power and networking, storage costs to name but a few overheads.
+Using on premise storage also means there are associated costs to equipment, maintenance charges for both hardware and software, power and networking and depreciation to name but a few overheads.
 Legacy storage systems are notoriously difficult to configure and administer.
-Professionals who work on this equipment and software will need ongoing specialised training or you will need to pay for expert support from your vendors, which may not be cost effective.
+Whilst local storage provides instant access to data it is normally bought as a CAPEX vs OPEX for cloud storage.

 One of the most important roles in your storage infrastructure is the ability to back up and protect your data in case of a problem.
 This may be a small scale file recovery request or a full blown disaster recovery scenario failing over to a remote location or straight to the cloud.

 As your business grows, the issue becomes more pressing while the solution becomes more difficult.
 You may have some percentage of backups stored physically offsite as part of the backup/DR strategy, resulting in lost time and expenses for retrieval.
 The delay in obtaining the required data may take hours or days.

 Perhaps the largest drawback to on-premise storage is lack of scalability.
 For example, your scalability ceiling is relative to the time in which your scalable systems were deployed, and todays ceiling is in the cloud.